-Right now, selling on Amazon is almost too easy.
+On a base level, selling on Amazon is very straightforward.
 All you have to do is find a product with good margins/demand, list it on Amazon, and it will eventually sell because Amazon’s audience and reach is so vast.

-When my wife and I first started selling on Amazon last year, we sold over 60 units in a matter of 8 days with just 3 products listed online with no reviews.
+When my wife and I first learned how to sell on Amazon FBA several years ago, we sold over 60 units in a matter of 8 days with just 3 products listed online with no reviews.
 Amazon is seriously that powerful.

 Don’t get me wrong, the market is still far from saturated but I foresee Amazon turning into another EBay in a few years or so.
-In fact, I’m already seeing a few warning signs which I’ll describe in this post.
+In fact, there are many tell tale signs already which I’ll describe in this post.

 To me, Amazon is like a drug, a drug that promises you quick sales in a short period of time while making you addicted and dependent on their marketplace.